amelial9/milynotes/docs/INFO441/middleware.md

 # Middleware

-Functions that run during each request (or a subset of requests)
+Functions that run during each request (or a subset of requests):

-- These functions are chained together, each one calling the next function (in the variable next)
+- These functions are chained together, each one calling the next function (in the variable `next`)
-	- At the end they finally call your api endpoint handler (e.g., app.get("/users", …))
+    - At the end they finally call your API endpoint handler (e.g., `app.get("/users", …)`)
-- They generally either
+- They generally either:
     - Modify the request
     - Modify the response
     - Log something

 <br>